 Men’s Safari Hats

-While they might resemble a cross between a helmet and a cowboy hat, this less-structured style originally designed to keep the wearer cool outdoors in intense heat has a downward-sloped brim, a higher crown, and a dent down the center, borrowing multiple attributes from popular men’s dress hats.
+While they might resemble a cross between a helmet and a cowboy hat, this less-structured style originally designed to keep the wearer cool outdoors in intense heat has a downward-sloped brim, a higher crown, and a dent down the center, borrowing multiple attributes from popular dress type of hats for men.

 Men’s Winter Hats